JuA9r/High_and_Low/README.md

 ### This game Rules
 1. Enter either H or L
-2. If the current card and the next card are the same, add 1 to the score
+2. If the current card and the next card are the same or higher, add 1 to the score
 3. The one with the highest score wins

 ## Licence